-Performance moves us away from truth by trying to be seen as better than we are.
+Performance moves us away from truth by trying to be seen as better than we are. (high focus on how others see you)

 - How or why do you find yourself falling into performing for God?
 In other words, "If I do this, God will like me more." - In what ways do you try to keep up appearances or spend energy on image management? - What could your concern about image management say about how you deal with sin in your life? - When you feel you are not measuring up to the standards of the Christian life, do you...?
 (They can also add other actions) - Put on the appearance that you are? - Feel jealous of those who appear to be? - Criticize those who appear to be?
-(This could be outward criticism or just personally wanting to knock them down by looking for other faults) - o Make excuses? - o Try Harder? - Confess to God?
+(This could be outward criticism or just personally wanting to knock them down by looking for other faults) - o Make excuses? - o Try Harder? - o Confess to God?